steverusso/yoda-wallpaper/README.md

 # Yoda Wallpaper

 A minimal Yoda-themed wallpaper.

+### Finished Wallpapers
-Wallpapers ready to go in JPG format can be found in `wallpapers` (only have jpg's made right now).
+Wallpapers ready to go in JPG format can be found in `wallpapers`.
+They follow this naming format: `ywpp-[sil#]-[quote].jpg` In other words, they all start with 'ywpp' (short for Yoda wallpaper), indicate which silhouette is in the corner (sil#), and indicate which quote is shown in the top right (quote).

 ## How to Use
 The main file here is the `yoda-wallpp.xcf`.